theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 A point to note is that the Constituent Assembly of Jammu and Kashmir dissolved itself in 1957, and Kashmir formally became part of the Indian Union through Article 370.
 The Legislative Assembly remained, of course.

-## Separatism in Kashmir

-Some groups have asked for a separate Kashmir.
-Pakistan aids these groups via "moral support".
-This is also known as the insurgency.

-While the people of Jammu and Kashmir were in favour of joining with India up until the sixties or seventies, later drastic changes to the state of Kashmir, including setting up "dummy" governments there and rigging elections and manipulating the assembly (Cough ...
-Indira Gandhi ... cough!) angered the Kashmiris; their anger directed towards India.
-These are signs of alienation.

-The feeling was, India no more sees Kashmir as a people, but as a piece of land.
-That India (and Pakistan) are more concerned about the territory and not about the people.
-This separates the Kashmiris into three groups: Ones that are still in support for Kashmir's accession to India, ones that are angry with India and want to join Pakistan instead, and the third, who want nothing to do with either country.

-Given the skirmishes in the last two to three decades, the sentiment is that the secular model of India has failed in Jammu and Kashmir, and that the Kashmiri Muslims are not seen as "loyal" Indians.
-'Then why even bother?'
-I have heard this sentiment first hand from a Kashmiri Muslim who was a colleague.
-He said he wanted Kashmir to join India, but the government authorities see his people at home with an eye of suspicion all the time, that they are Pakistan-friendly (because they are Kashmiri Muslim), while in reality, they are not.

-Another important point to note is that militancy has been drastically growing in the state.
-Militant groups now target regular Muslim homes that have male children.
-The groups force families to let one of their children join a militant group.
-The groups threaten to annihilate the entire family if they don't send a child to the group.
-Some families relent, while others get killed.
-Those that relent become a target of the forces, and the forces begin surveillance, and ill-treatment in the name of enquiries and investigation.
-Again, facts well-known to us all.
-But again, how do you handle such a situation?
-How can we, as a country, allow militancy?
-If a family has sent a boy to the group, a great way of being able to reach the militant group is by "keeping an eye" on the family.
-But then, how would the families feel?
-Is self-preservation not a basic human right?
-At the same time, is promoting militancy the way?

-Now, imagine if all this happened to _your_ family.
-What would you do as a mother, as a father, as a son or a daughter or a sister?
-Let the militant group annihilate your entire family of twelve for a "landmass" that no more sees you as people but as property?
-Or lose one member while save the rest of your flock?
-What are you paying the price for?
-If you choose annihilation, do you think your annihilation will stop militancy in your region?
-Militants are like cattle.
-One dies, you breed another.

-The solution?

 ## Political parties of Kashmir

-The political parties of Kashmir have their own agendas that keep changing as days pass, which are highly unpredictable.
+The political parties of Kashmir have their own agendas that keep changing unpredictably, as days pass.
 The stand taken by the <span class='small-caps'>NDA</span> government is that the autonomy of Jammu and Kashmir did not help the common men and women of the region.
 In fact, it worsened the situation for regions such as Leh and Kargil.
 While the members of the Ladakh region are majority Buddhist, they feel the Muslim majority regions have had the most attention from the politicians of the region.
 Those in the Ladakh region feel let down.

-The political parties have aided the separatist groups as well, either directly or indirectly, on more than one occasion.
-No dice.
+Also, the political parties have aided the separatist groups as well, either directly or indirectly, on more than one occasion.
+Based on their agenda, the parties spin the narratives and incite people.
+But the people of Kashmir often feel that these parties are their hope, that these parties will deliver justice.
+And the parties have indeed, on occasion.
+Regardless, the most trustworthy of the lot, the people of Kashmir feel, are their local political parties.

+But they haven't gotten a solution.

 ## The Jammu and Kashmir Reorganisation Act